dcunited001/dcunited001.github.io/_posts/2019-1-12-oneironautics-analyze-this.md

 is a friendly older woman figure that I trust, so let's call her Alice.

-> This is during a flood (a general weather event where emergent
+> [REWORD THIS] This is during a flood (a general weather event where
-> situtions become capable of anticipation, but are those which most
+> emergent situtions become capable of anticipation, but are those
-> younger, less experienced people would feel were an accident
+> which most younger, less experienced people would feel were an
+> accident

 #### Starting with Porn